Char15Xu/cse15l-lab-reports/lab-report-1-week-2.md

 ## Optimizing Remote Running
 - By now, I have ran commands by logging into the server.
 However, it is possible to run commands on remote server without logging in every time.
-To achaieve this, type the follwing code `ssh cs15lspzz@ieng6.ucsd.edu "command"`, where "command" is the command you wish to ran.
-Here is two simple example.
+To achaieve this, type the follwing code `ssh cs15lspzz@ieng6.ucsd.edu "command"`, where "command" is the command you wish to run.
+Here are two simple example.

 1. I can remotely list all files in the server by entering '`ssh cs15lspzz@ieng6.ucsd.edu "ls"`. ![Image](7.png)